truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/PermissionsSCALE.md

 ## Viewing ACL Permissions

-The **Permissions** widget, shown on the **Datasets** screen after selecting a dataset, displays the ACL owner, group and items for that dataset.
+The **Permissions** widget, shown on the **Datasets** screen after selecting a dataset, displays the ACL owner, group, and items for that dataset.

 You can also see the two basic ACL settings (**ACL Type** and **ACL Mode**) on both the **Add Dataset** and **Edit Dataset** screens in the **Advanced Options** settings for non-root datasets.
 You cannot change the root dataset (pool level) ACL or permissions.